 Cabinetry is the most prominent feature in a kitchen; it makes up the body of the space’s structure, sets the color palette, and dictates the style.
 While cabinets may come in many different lines, styles, and arrangements, the surface finish options are relatively limited.
-In this article, we’ll compare the most popular two: painted or stained.
+In this article, we’ll compare the most popular types of cabinets: painted or stained.

 If you’re considering a kitchen remodel and don’t know if stained or painted cabinets will be best for you, then you’ve come to the right place.
 In this article, you can learn how Lamont Bros guides homeowners to select the best type of kitchen cabinetry for their home.
 Once you know a few of our tricks, you can choose a cabinet finish that looks great in your home.